This article only applies to the Variant Dependant Method of Bold Bundles. The Draft Orders Method uses the main product's inventory.

-The bundle variants don't have their own inventory, and they instead share the inventory of the regular variant that its created from.
+The bundle variants don't have their own inventory, they share the inventory of the regular variant that it's created from.
 As long as the regular variant is in stock, the bundle variant will be listed as "n/a", which is technically in stock at an unlimited amount.

-If you add inventory to the regular variant and you want the bundle variant to be listed as "in stock", you'd need to go into the app admin, click on the "Product Bundles" tag, and click on the "Manually Sync Product Bundles Inventory" button.
-This will cause the app to go through the bundle variants and list them as back in stock if the regular variant that it was created from has a positive inventory.
+If you add inventory to the regular variant and you want the bundle variant to be listed as "in stock", you would Manually Sync Inventory in Bold Bundles.
+This will cause the app to go through the bundle variants and list them as back in stock if the regular variant has inventory.

 Shopify doesn't allow variants created from an app to be created at a specific stock quantity, so when the app variants are created they always have a value as "n/a", regardless if the variant that they're created from is out of stock.
-To have those variants listed as out of stock if the regular variant is out of stock, you'd need to click on the "Manually Sync Product Bundles Inventory" button as pointed out above.
-It's a good idea to click this button whenever a bundle group is updated or you create a new bundle group.
+To have those variants listed as out of stock if the regular variant is out of stock, you'd need to Manually Sync Inventory in Bold Bundles.
+It's a good idea to do this whenever a product bundle group is updated or you create a new group.

-shirt - 3 in stock
+- shirt - 3 in stock

-shirt (bundle price) - N/A
+- shirt (wholesale) - N/A

-If the first customer just buys the shirt and nothing else, inventory is reduced as normal.
+If the first customer buys the shirt and nothing else, inventory is reduced as normal.
 The 3 now becomes 2.